 Restricted airflow reduces drying efficiency.
 The signal (a whistle tone) lets you know if the airflow is restricted.

-When you hear the signal, turn off the dryer and immediately clean the lint screen.
+• Turn off the dryer and clean the lint screen.

 NOTE: Clean your lint screen before each load.
 Do not wait for the lint signal.
 The lint signal indicates excessive lint present on your lint screen.
 If you wait for the lint signal before you clean the lint screen, drying efficiency will be reduced.